codex-academy/SortAndSearch/pages/collection_basics.md

 ```

-In JavaScript an Array auto-extends when new values are added to them.
-In programming languages with traditional Arrays they don't auto-extend: you can only add as many values into an Array as are allocated at initialization time.
+When adding new values to a JavaScript Array it auto-extends.
+In programming languages with pure Arrays they don't auto-extend.
+You can only add as many values into an Array as allocated at Array initialization time.
 To extend an Array you would have to create a new, bigger, Array and then copy the values over to the new Array.
-None of that happens in JavaScript, so Lists in JavaScript are Array-like, but not pure Arrays.
-Something to bear in mind for your journey ahead as a programmer.
+In JavaScript this is not the case, Lists in JavaScript are Array-like, but not pure Arrays.
+Something to bear in mind in your journey ahead as a programmer.

-Arrays are a fundamental building blocks for various other data structures, especially when combined with Objects.
+Arrays and Objects are fundamental building blocks for creating other data structures.

 ## Linked List